|Typical street on Mt. Vernon's North Side;

-Superintendent Holmes was a serious, intimidating man.
+Superintendent Holmes was an intimidating man.
 He could appear kindly when he spoke to a circle of children who gathered around him.
 However, he preferred to be stern, his gray eyes blinking behind thick spectacles.

 “Come back when you have real experience,” he would tell new graduates of Teachers College when they came knocking on his door.
 One applicant recalled a monolithic desk and booming voice.
 She scurried away to teach in New Jersey.
 Several years later, Holmes hired her.

 In 1913, when Dr. Holmes became superintendent of schools in Mt.
 Vernon, N.Y., he arrived with a newly minted doctorate from Clark University.
 He proudly carried his dissertation, The Individual Child, in his back pocket (figuratively speaking).
-He had studied under the great G. Stanley Hall, a pioneer in the field of developmental psychology whose research on adolescence inspired education reform movements in the United States.
+He had studied under G. Stanley Hall, a pioneer in the field of developmental psychology whose research on adolescence inspired education reform in the U. S.

-To say that these men were eminent falls far short of the mark.
+To say that Hall and Wundt were eminent falls far short of the mark.
 More than a century later, all of their ideas have been disputed but their work remains influential.

 Given these prestigious connections, the Mt.
-Vernon board of education considered itself fortunate to have landed Holmes, and he modestly agreed.
-But the new superintendent would face twentieth-century challenges for which Colby College and Clark University had not necessarily prepared him.
+Vernon board of education considered itself fortunate to have landed Holmes, and he immodestly agreed.
+But the new superintendent would face twentieth-century challenges for which his mentor had not prepared him.

 Enrollment in the four-square mile city – which had incorporated two decades earlier – was rising rapidly, as was the case in all of the nation’s cities.
 Most residents called for more schools but some old-timers did not.
 Opposition to high schools had been common during the nineteenth century; those feelings persisted here even as the Mt.
 Vernon school board commissioned plans to build a new one.